 NAC children's events

-The National Arts Centre has some fantastic children's programming coming up for 2017, and you can read about French Youth Theatre here!
+The National Arts Centre has some fantastic children's programming, and you can read about French Youth Theatre here!

 Award-winning programming from Canada and across the world!
 Check out one of our reader's past experience at the festival.